This talk was presented on 13 June 2014 |

-In fact, his father, Charles Guthrie, was not a farmer but a real estate, was actively involved in Oklahoma politics.
+In fact, his father, Charles Guthrie, was not a farmer but an industrious businessman, and was actively involved in Oklahoma politics.
 And the year before Woody was born, was involved in the 1911 lynching of Laura and Lawrence Nelson.

 Woody, along with Pete Seeger, was a supporter of the civil rights movement, and would later write three songs about this event and claimed that his father was later a member of the Ku Klux Klan, though there is no documentary evidence to support this.

 Nora Guthrie, Woody’s mother, was eventually committed to the Oklahoma Hospital for the Insane.
 It is thought that she may have been responsible for the fire that killed Woody’s little sister, and that the one that left Woody’s father severely burned.

 Why is it important that the myth around Woody’s childhood is examined?
 To be honest I am not sure, but it is interesting.
 He was an advocate of the worker, a supporter of the unions, a voice of the people, a reporter of the realities of government policy on the hardest-hit people, a rebel and a hero.
 Does it matter that one of his claims to legitimacy is false?
 We are seeing this story played out now with the revelations about Rachel Dolezal, the white NAACP leader who misrepresented herself as black for years.